dissyulina/cookle-cookbook/README.md

    - **Flash Messages** - Flash messages provide the user the necessary feedback of their action whether it's successfully executed or not.
    - **Recipe Cards** - Recipe cards are used consistently throughout the website, providing users with the image of the recipe, the recipe's name, total likes, and add to cookbook button (a plus sign icon).
 This add to cookbook button is also displayed even when the user hasn't logged in/ registered, in order to give the user a glimpse of what they can get by registering to the website.
 When guest users click this button, it will direct them to the login page.
    - **Footer** - The footer is available on all pages, provides the navigation links like Navbar, with additional contact information and social media icons.
-   - **A Secure Website** - In addition to front-end manipulation (for example the Edit Recipe button is hidden for users that don't own that recipe), a back-end defensive programming was also built to prevent any unallowed action performed by a user.
+   - **Defensive back-end** - In addition to front-end manipulation (for example the Edit Recipe button is hidden for users that don't own that recipe), a back-end defensive programming was also built to prevent any unallowed action performed by a user.
+So users can not just type the url to edit another recipe that wasn't theirs.
    - **Contact Form Modal** - A contact form modal is available on the footer on every page, giving a quick access to the form for the user wherever page the user currently at.
 After the user click the send button on the form, there will be a confirmation that the message is sent.
    - **Modal Confirmation** - For every delete functionality (delete recipe, delete reviews, delete profile, and remove recipe from the cookbook), there's a modal pop up to confirm first if the user wants to delete it.
 This feature provide a barrier if the user accidentally click the delete button.